verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I don't wanna be dancing in front of all these witnesses
 - [ ] It's free.
 And that's the most important thing for me.
 Because I'm broke.
 - [ ] I wish I had bought the Microsoft stock in the 80s.
 The only problem is I wasn't born yet.
+- [ ] I am not immune to kind words, especially when they are so true.